Mauro2888/url-shortener/README.md

 # URL Shortener Service

-A simple URL shortening service built with Jakarta EE that provides URL shortening capabilities with multiple hashing algorithm support, persistent storage, and a user-friendly web interface.
+A simple URL shortening service built with Jakarta EE (Quarkus and microprofile) that provides URL shortening capabilities with multiple hashing algorithm support, persistent storage, and a user-friendly web interface.

 ## Overview